 - Choose a quiet, comfortable spot where you won’t be interrupted.

-- The APA suggests creating a notebook dedicated exclusively to therapy.1 Select one that appeals to you and even choose a special pen.
+- Create a notebook dedicated exclusively to therapy.1 Select one that appeals to you and even choose a special pen.
 Use them now to record what you want out of therapy.

 - Make the process positive and reduce stress by sipping a cup of tea or other favorite, healthy beverage.
 Play music or write in silence, whichever helps you think.